-The National Steering Committee (NSC) consisting of relevant ministry bodies, representatives from NGO's and universities is already in place and the governmental and non-governmental bodies that participated in the original NIP development will also be involved in the NIP review and update process with the gender balance considered.
+The National Steering Committee (NSC) consisting of relevant ministry bodies, representatives from NGO's and universities is already in place and the governmental and non-governmental bodies that participated in the original NIP development will also be involved in the NIP review and update process.
 However, additional stakeholders, representatives and ministries dealing with new POPs, especially stakeholders involved in import and export of articles (e.g. electronic appliances) containing new POPs, and stakeholders from industry sectors affected by regulations on production/ disposal of waste and articles containing new POPs will be consulted.

 Activity 1.1.3.
-Draw up overall work plan, select working groups, national and international experts and assigned responsibilities
+Draw up overall workplan, select working groups, national and international experts and assign responsibilities

-The PCU will develop a detailed work plan for the NIP update.
+The PCU will develop a detailed workplan for the NIP update.
 It will draw up the assigned responsibilities amongst government departments and select and nominate relevant project stakeholders.
-The NSC will approve the work plan.
-With this, relevant governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.
+The NSC will approve the workplan.
+With this, relevant Governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.

 Expertise not available at the stakeholders will be fulfilled with national experts; the PCU will assure their selection and hiring.
-The implementing agency will select and hire international experts to assist in specific project activities outlined in the Terms of Reference (TOR).
+The implementing agency will select and hire international experts to assist in specific project activities outlined in the Terms of Reference (TORs).